dcos/examples/1.8/cassandra/README.md

 [Apache Cassandra](https://cassandra.apache.org/) is a distributed, structured storage system.
 Cassandra clusters are highly available, scalable, performant, and fault tolerant.
 DC/OS Cassandra allows you to quickly configure, install, and manage Apache Cassandra.
 Multiple Cassandra clusters can also be installed on DC/OS and managed independently, so you can offer Cassandra as a managed service to your organization.

 - Estimated time for completion: 10 minutes
-- Target Audience: Anyone who wants to deploy a distributed database on DC/OS.
+- Target audience: Anyone who wants to deploy a distributed database on DC/OS.
 Beginner level.
 - Scope:
  - Install the DC/OS Cassandra service.
  - Use the enhanced DC/OS CLI operations for Cassandra.